 This can be understood through the example of Mr. Jay who has invested in a ULIP wherein his premium is split between equity and debt funds in a 50:50 ratio.
 Now, Mr. Jay senses a new investment opportunity wherein he feels that cash funds will offer better returns.
 As such he asks his insurer to redirect the future premium into cash funds.
 This ensures that all future premiums are invested into cash funds, with no changes made to the existing investments.

 There could be instances where an individual wishes for a higher cover but is not in a position to afford the premiums.
 A graded life insurance plan can come handy during such situations.
 A graded policy is one where the premium amount increases at regular intervals, stopping at pre-set limit.
 This enables an individual to avail the benefit of a high cover without having to exhaust all resources initially.

 It is a smart option for those who foresee an increase in their income, enabling them to afford a higher premium after a few years.

-A. The cover provided by a life insurance policy can vary from case to case.
+The cover provided by a life insurance plan can vary from case to case.
 Most of them cover death due to natural causes as well as accidents.
 Individuals can choose to add riders to a base policy in case it doesn’t cover death due to certain reasons.

-A. Proposal forms are extremely important in life insurance policies, with insurance companies using them to gauge the eligibility of an individual.
+Proposal forms are extremely important in life insurance plans, with insurance companies using them to gauge the eligibility of an individual.
 The proposal form is similar to KYC documents which banks and other establishments require.
 The applicant is expected to fill this form truthfully, providing all the information needed.